 When I was still in the “just-thinking-about-maybe-at-some-point-starting-a-food-blog” phase, I really didn’t think I’d be going this far in the vegetarian direction.
-I think my daughter not eating meat has really had an impact, a good one, on all of us.
+I think my daughter becoming a vegetarian/pescatarian has really made a great impact on all of us.
 We do still eat meat, but rarely.
 It’s surprising to find that there are so many vegetarian options that are satisfying in a way that doesn’t make you stop and think, “I’m only eating this because it’s healthy…I’d rather be eating a pork chop right now.”
 You know what I mean.
-Healthy and vegetarian can be delicious and satisfying.
+Healthy and vegetarian can be really delicious and satisfying.

-That’s where portabellas come in.
+That’s where portabellas (also spelled portobellos and portobellas) come in.
 They are a fat, meaty, flavorful fungi and really versatile.
+Interestingly, they are actually large cremini mushrooms.
 Stuffing them this way, with the sautéed vegetables and just a bit of breadcrumbs and cheese, tastes like they can’t be good for you…but they are!
-It looks so cheesy, but there really is very little.
-Between the mushroom and the vegetables, there is so much flavor, you really don’t need a lot of cheese or fat to make it taste good.
+It looks so cheesy, but there really is very little cheese.
+Between the mushroom and the vegetables, there is so much flavor, you really don’t need a lot of cheese or fat to make them taste good.

 Vegetable Stuffed Portabella Mushrooms

 4 large portabella mushrooms, wiped with a damp paper towel and stalk trimmed

 1 large sweet onion, diced